How to Live Stream with Apple Low-Latency HLSOctober 28, 2020

 Apple Low-Latency HLS allows you to stream live with a sub-three-second latency.
 I’m going to walk you through the process of setting this up using Wowza Streaming Engine.
 The first thing you’re going to need is to go to wowza.com and make sure you have the most recent version of Wowza Streaming Engine.
 Using the downloads link at the top, you can get the most recent version for Windows, Mac, or Linux, and you’re going to want to have version 4.8.5.05 or above for this to work.

-Once you have it, and I have a vanilla instance of this running right now on Windows operating system.
+Once you have it, and I have a vanilla instance of this running right now on a Windows operating system.
 You’re going to need to reference this documentation here, deliver Low-Latency HLS live streams using Wowza Streaming Engine.
 One of the first things it suggests you do, is get an SSL/TLS certificate from the Wowza Streaming Engine StreamLock service.
 You can open up the link there to walk through the process for this as well.

 It does take about an hour or two for it to get set up, but you’ll have the certificate and it’ll appear at the bottom, like so.
 What you’ll need to do next once you have the certificate, is download the certificate and in the process, you’ll also need to create a password and we’re going to be referencing this when we create the port.
 So now I’ve done that, and you can see at the bottom, I have the file.
 I’m going to take the file here and I’m going to move this file into Wowza Media Systems under that Wowza Streaming Engine in the version and within that, the config directory.
 I’m just going to drag this directly to the config directory and as you can see, there it is.
 The next thing I need to do is go into my Wowza Streaming Engine installation and under server, we’re going to go to virtual host setup, and we’re going to edit the setup to add a host port.

 I’m going to name this, as you recall, before Stream lock type is streaming.
-IP address is an asterisk.
+IP address is in asterisks.
 Port is 443 and we’re going to enable SSL/Stream lock and my key store path is that a long URL that they gave me.
 One thing I’m going to need to change however, in this URL is where it asks for the SSL certificate domain name.
 For this, I’ll go back to my Stream lock information and I will grab it right there.
 The host name is exactly what I need.
 I can now go and paste that in and add the password, which was the password I just created when I downloaded the JKS file and I will add it.
 Once I’ve done this, I will need to save and then restart the virtual host.

 Now that the stream lock certificates setup, I can start the next steps.
 I’m going to close this for now.
 The next thing I need to do, is enable Low-Latency HLS in Wowza Streaming Engine XML.
 And this means I need to go back to that config directory and within it, access the live folder where the application that XML file is, and I’m going to go into the streams tags there and locate LiveStream Packetizers and add that CMAF streaming packetizer.
 So, let me minimize this and here is the config directory and the folder within it, where the application that XML file is, and I’m going to open this in a text editor and right away I can see the streams tags, and then there’s liveStream packetizers and I’m just going to put this right at the front with the comment after it.